 What is electrotherapy?

-Electrical stimulation has a long history for human.
+Electrical stimulation has a long history in humans.
 It was used in ancient Rome, 63 A.D, for pain control.
 Scribonius Largus reported that pain was relieved by standing on an electrical fish at the seashore.
 From the 16th to 18th centuries various electrostatic devices were used for headaches and other pains, even Benjamin Franklin was a supporter of this method for pain relief.

 For electrotherapy, we use